Skip to main content

 The program prepares students to be competent entry-level registered dietitian nutritionists and lifelong learners in the community by providing a variety of opportunities to increase their capacity for inquiry, logical thinking, critical analysis, synthesis, and leadership as they apply theory to practice.
 Individuals will develop skills in the areas of clinical nutrition, community nutrition, and food service management.

-As a participant in the certificate program, you'll have the flexibility to establish your experience anywhere in the U.S. with the approval of the program.
+As a participant in the program, you'll have the flexibility to establish your experience anywhere in the U.S. with the approval of the program.
 The Distance Dietetic Internship program has a growing preceptor pool across the nation to help support you as you build your supervised practice schedule.

-This certificate program is approved to match 50 interns.
+This program is approved to match 50 interns.
 The program may preselect applicants who are already taking graduate courses in our department.

 An on-campus visit or video conference is always encouraged.
 Please feel free to contact Dr. Schumacher, Mrs. Byrd, or Mrs. Kollmann to arrange a time to discuss the exciting opportunities at Illinois State.